uo-ec607/lectures/08-regression/08-regression.md

 By the way, if you're wondering how to export regression results to other formats (e.g. LaTeX tables), don't worry: We'll [get to that](#regression-tables) at the end of the lecture.

-### Regressing on subsetted or different data
+### Regressing on subsetted data

-Our simple model isn't particularly good; our R<sup>2</sup> is only 0.018.
+Our simple model isn't particularly good; the R<sup>2</sup> is only 0.018.
 Different species and homeworlds aside, we may have an extreme outlier in our midst...

 ![](08-regression_files/figure-html/jabba-1.png)<!-- -->